 If this is your first time making tamales, you may not want to invest in a big tamale steamer.
 You can easily use a large stock pot or pasta pot.

-Put water in the bottom of the pan then put one of these steamer baskets in the bottom.
+Put water in the bottom of the pan then put a vegetable steamer baskets in the bottom.
 Stack up your tamales, with the opening facing up.
 Cover and begin cooking.

 You can see in this photo that I’ve made a squashed ball of aluminum foil.
 If you put it in the center, it makes it easier to stack the tamales up around it.
 It makes it easier, especially if you don’t have enough tamales to fill the steamer pot.